-13.1 Internal Audit is committed to provide a high-quality service to all client organisations and encourages clients to give feedback.
-A programme of internal quality assurance reviews of completed work are undertaken during the year to provide assurance that these have been undertaken in compliance with PSIAS and operational procedures.
-All matters relating to the quality of the function are captured within the Quality Assessment and Improvement Plan (QAIP) which is maintained by the HoIA and reported to each audit committee annually.
+12.1 Corporate Assurance is committed to provide a high-quality service to all client organisations and encourages clients to give feedback.
+A programme of internal quality assurance reviews of completed work is undertaken during the year to provide assurance that these have been undertaken in compliance with GIAS and operational procedures.
+All matters relating to the quality of the function are captured within the Quality Assessment and Improvement Plan (QAIP) which is maintained by the HoCA and reported to each audit committee annually.

-14. Contacts
+13. Contacts

-The key contacts for the Internal Audit Service are:
+The key contact for the Corporate Assurance Service is: